MohanVashist1/notes/lina01/LINA01 Lectures.md

 - it is possible to create multiple levels of word structure
 - structure creation is rule-governed

-**compounding**: taking two already existent words and combines them
+**compounding**: taking two already existent words and combining them

 - another process of word building
 - How do we determine the category of a compound?